ZoneMinder/zoneminder/docs/installationguide/redhat.rst

 - Zmrepo assumes you have installed the underlying distrubution **using the official installation media for that distro**.
 Third party "Spins" are not supported and may not work correctly.

 - ZoneMinder is intended to be installed in an environment dedicated to ZoneMinder.
 While ZoneMinder will play well with many applications, some invariably will not.
-Astericks is one such example.
+Asterisk is one such example.

 - Be advised that you need to start with a clean system before using zmrepo.